Click here to go to the main page

 1931-1933 Haalderen (G): church O.L.V. van Zeven Smarten

 Church in Traditionalist style.
-Damaged during WWII and restored by H. Valk jr., who ommitted the tower.
-The tower was rebuilt in 1958 by Joh.
-H. Sluijmer.
+Damaged during WWII when the tower was blown up and after the war restored by H. Valk jr. The tower was rebuilt in 1958 by Joh.
+H. Sluijmer, but following the original design.

 1932-1933 Groessen (G): extension church St. Andreas